frankburgs/frankburgs.github.io/readme.md

 It can be viewed in your browser @ frankburgs.github.io

-## To-do
+# To-do

-- Convert to Tailwind.
+- ⛏️ Add recommendationLink & referenceLink to key value pairs & update script. (shortened all variable names to obs, obslink, etc...)

-- Add recommendationLink & referenceLink to key value pairs & update script.
+- Follow sample github profile setup.

 - Standardize how SVG icons are handled.